Set your smile apart with phenomenal preventative services.

 Learn More About Comprehensive Dentistry at our Burke Dental Office

 Studies have shown gum disease and health issues are directly correlated.
-If you have gum disease, your chances of heart disease, diabetes, preterm birth, and so much are more likely to increase.
+If you have gum disease, your chances of heart disease, diabetes, preterm birth, and other health risks are more likely to increase.
 At McMillan Sedation Dentistry, we use modern technologies and expert skills to catch and treat small dental issues.
 We do this by:

 As I walked out after my crown appointment yesterday, I thought 'easy peasy'.
 I would never have believed that I would come to that feeling after all my bad experiences with dentistry before.
 For me it does come down to trust.
 Trust develops over time.
 There is no combination of words that will adequately express what you have done in regards to such trust.
 Blessings to you, Suzie, and Sylvia for all you have done for me.